AI Tools for SEO in 2026 — A Practitioner's Stack

 Keyword research and intent classification

 Ahrefs and SEMrush both shipped AI layers on top of their core data in 2024-25 that are now mature.
 The "explain this keyword" features map intent, suggest related terms, and surface SERP feature opportunities (PAA, AI Overview eligibility, video snippets) more accurately than the old volume-and-difficulty score.
+The 2026 update to both platforms added LLM-grounded intent classification that catches the "informational vs commercial vs navigational" distinction that pure SERP-feature scoring used to miss.

 For brainstorming long-tail variations, Claude or ChatGPT with a list of seed keywords still beats the dedicated tools.
 Paste 10 winning competitor URLs and ask "what searches would a buyer at the awareness stage use?" — the output is a different angle than what keyword tools surface from their crawl databases.